Real-Skill/javascript-tasks/README.md

 ### countVowels()

 String prototype.
-Returns the number of vowels in string.
+Returns the number of vowels in string (case insensitive).

 ### arrayToString()